Our recipe for a solid company culture

 Love your audience

 Your audience is becoming increasingly empowered.
-But do you really listen to its wishes and requirements?
+But do you really listen?
 We invite your community to the table as full-fledged interlocutors.

 The next step

 Of course, simply having a couple of values you find important doesn’t cut it.
 The next step is getting all your stakeholders hooked.
 To accomplish this we apply our core values to just about everything we do as a company.
 We walk the talk.
-No matter which stakeholder we’re talking to, no matter what channel we’re using, we try to do so with these things in mind.
-They keep us on our toes and are a daily reminder of what we believe matters most.
-This is the only way to slowly make these values be a part of your culture as a company or organization.
+No matter which stakeholder we’re talking to, no matter what channel we’re using, we try to do so with these principles in mind.
+They keep us on our toes and are a daily reminder that what we believe matters most.
+This is the only way to slowly integrate these values into your culture as a company or organization.

-We strive to make Plant a Flag a magnet for everyone who wants to make an impact, and who wants to grow and explore.
-Writing down our core values makes it easier to communicate our company culture to the outside world, and attract new talent.
-And it also helps our co-workers talk about Plant a Flag.
+We strive to make Plant a Flag a magnet for anyone who wants to make an impact, and who wants to grow and explore.
+Putting our core values into writing makes it easier to communicate our company culture to the outside world, and attract new talent.
+It also helps our co-workers talk about Plant a Flag.
 When they do so, they start to radiate a sense of pride and truly become ambassadors, which gives us an enormous boost in employer branding.
 This ambassadorship in turn allows other people to become inspired by Plant a Flag, which does wonders for our recruitment and leads to more spontaneous applications.

-In our sales, on the other hand, we notice that clients are more eager to join our culture instead of making a choice based on the individual that they happen to have the sales talk with.
-And frankly, it feels good to know that we can help SMEs and social profit organizations based on a value-driven approach.
+In our sales, on the other hand, we notice that clients are more eager to join our culture instead of choosing the individual that they happen to have the sales talk with.
+Frankly, it feels good knowing that we can help SMEs and social profit organizations based on a value-driven approach.

 Develop YOUR company culture!

-I believe that good company culture is essential to every organization and that it plays a major role in making your marketing approach future-proof.
+A good company culture is essential to every organization.
+It plays a major role in making your marketing approach future-proof.
 Creating and conveying an inspiring environment isn’t something you do overnight, but if your aim is to become a great place to work and grow, I can assure you it’s worth every effort.